Key VIX Support Levels To Watch As S&P 500 Index Crawls Back To 3000

 We analyze VIX support levels and discuss milestones needed to get to each of them.

-The range of VIX possibilities is from 12-15 to 70+, which is essentially the range we have seen over the last two months.
+The range of VIX possibilities is from 12 to 15 to 70+, which is essentially the range we have seen over the last two months.

-These are unprecedented times, so it is entirely possible to see VIX visit / revisit many of these support levels in the coming weeks and months.
+These are unprecedented times, so it is entirely possible to see VIX visit/revisit many of these support levels in the coming weeks and months.

 We'll liaise our S&P 500 expectations to various VIX levels.

 We last published our article on VIX on December 4th, in which we discussed a likely increase in the volatility index (See Article).
-We were correct directionally and from a technical standpoint, since at that time VIX was in the vicinity of 12-13 and it is uncommon for the index to stay so quiet for an extended period of time.
-Even if there are no negative news on the horizon, investors still begin to rebalance puts and calls for the S&P 500 index (SPY) and thus push the VIX index inevitably higher.
-However, even in our wildest dreams (or nightmares) we could not envision VIX above the level of 80.
+We were correct directionally and from a technical standpoint, since at that time, VIX was in the vicinity of 12-13, and it is uncommon for the index to stay so quiet for an extended period of time.
+Even if there are no negative news on the horizon, investors still begin to rebalance puts and calls for the S&P 500 index (NYSEARCA:SPY) and, thus, push the VIX index inevitably higher.
+However, even in our wildest dreams (or nightmares), we could not envision VIX above the level of 80.
 The coronavirus-driven stock market, at least the first several weeks, was certainly the brave new world, in which underlying equities traded not on some negative information or even on uncertainty.
 VIX at such levels could only be reached when there is a nearly complete lack of information.

 Meanwhile, the VIX index grew exponentially by nearly 300% in a matter of several weeks, reaching the intraday peak level of 85.47 on March 18.
-By then it was becoming so unsustainably high that even while the S&P 500 index continued to go up, the fear index actually started its gradual descent.
+By then, it was becoming so unsustainably high that, even while the S&P 500 index continued to go up, the fear index actually started its gradual descent.
 On April 17, it closed at 38.15, less than 55% below the peak.

 The key question at present is: now what?
 The index is still at nearly twice its historical average of 18-20 and at ~3x of the pre-coronavirus levels of mid-February.
 In our view, we have to think in terms of several support levels.